 History of Preservation

 Preservation is an integral part of the city's housing, economic development and tourism programs.
-In 2001, the City Council updated the City of Granbury Zoning Ordinance to expand the original ‘historic district’ by creating two Historic Preservation Overlay’s encompassing the entryways and neighborhoods surrounding the courthouse square.
-With the adoption of the new Historic Landmark and District Zoning Ordinance, these overlays provide the city with a means of influencing future development with an interest in preserving historic integrity.
+In 2001, the City Council updated the City of Granbury zoning ordinance to expand the original historic district by creating two historic preservation overlay’s encompassing the gateways and neighborhoods surrounding the courthouse square.
+With the adoption of the new historic landmark and district zoning ordinance, these overlays provide the city with a means of influencing future development with an interest in preserving historic integrity.

 The City of Granbury has received more than $45,000 in grants to develop preservation design guidelines administered by the Granbury Historic Commission.
-Granbury has repeatedly dedicated hotel-motel tax receipts as well as a portion of their general revenue fund in recognition and promotion of tourism with respect to Granbury’s economic development.
-Granbury has also created a historic landmark program, which currently offers 17 designated historic landmarks, including the most recent designation of the 1952 Brazos Drive-In Theater.
+Granbury has repeatedly dedicated hotel / motel tax receipts as well as a portion of their general revenue fund in recognition and promotion of tourism with respect to Granbury’s economic development.
+Granbury has also created a local historic landmark program, which is currently comprised of 19 historic residences, 8 historic commercial buildings, and 2 historic landmark trees.

 Public planning and historic preservation policy initiatives have stimulated private, non-profit organizations to invest in the revitalization of the central business district.
 Many of Granbury’s historic buildings have been rehabilitated and preserved by private businesses and individuals.
 The Hood County Historical Society, Historic Granbury Merchants Association, and Lake Granbury Area Chamber of Commerce have contributed to the preservation of Granbury’s historic identity.
 The city also works closely with a non-profit board of directors to preserve the 1886 Granbury Opera House, which attracts thousands of visitors downtown annually.